Parliament and the Government

 The Government are the people responsible for running the country.
-The political party that wins the most seats at a General Election takes charge of the Government for five years, until the next General Election.
+The political party that wins the most seats at a General Election takes charge of the Government for up to five years, until the next General Election.

 The leader of the winning party is appointed as Prime Minister and chooses other party members to work in the Government with them - as Cabinet ministers and junior ministers.